leafOfTree/vim-project/README.md

 ## Debug

-In case something went wrong, you can try
+If something goes wrong, you can try

 - `:ProjectInfo`
 - `:ProjectAllInfo`